 Click here to download.

-The Company’s Interested Person Transactions (IPT) policy and manual set out the definitions, general guidelines, and review and monitoring procedures to be adopted across the Group.
-The manual presents a comprehensive view of IPT and the procedures that all affected Group personnel, including members of senior management, directors and employees in Purchasing, Treasury, Finance, Sales, Legal and Internal Audit, must follow.
+The Company’s Interested Person and Related Party Transactions Manual sets out the definitions, general guidelines, and review and monitoring procedures to be adopted across the Group.
+The manual presents a comprehensive view of Interested Person Transactions (IPTs) and material Related Party Transactions (RPTs) and the procedures that all affected Group personnel, including members of senior management, directors and employees in Purchasing, Treasury, Finance, Sales, Legal and Internal Audit, must follow.

 The Company established review procedures to ensure that the IPTs: (1) will be carried out on an arm’s length basis and on normal commercial terms; and (2) will not be prejudicial to the interests of the Company and its minority shareholders.